GoogleCloudPlatform/app-gradle-plugin/USER_GUIDE.md

 in `src/main/webapp/WEB-INF/`.
 It will enable _`appengine-appenginewebxml`_ if present, _`appengine-appyaml`_ otherwise.

 The [Cloud SDK](https://cloud.google.com/sdk) is required for this plugin to function.
 Versions greater than `2.0.0` will automatically download and install it for you.
-You may also chose to download and install it before running any tasks.
+You may also choose to download and install it before running any tasks.

 ---